Rails Migrations for Beginners

 Migrations use a Ruby Domain Specific Language (dsl), which is easier to learn and write than it is writing SQL.
 The other benefit of this dsl is that it acts as an abstraction so you don’t need to care about what your database is when you write your migrations.
 This means that if someone decides Postgres is better than MySQL for a project, your migrations won’t have to change.

 Unlike when you just edit a database, these migrations are code that gets saved with the rest of your project, which means they can be easily version controlled and shared with everyone else on your team.
 If you have ever had to edit a database and then remember to tell everyone to make the same edit then you will know how great this is!
-If you are not using version control you should take a minute to read why I think developers should be using version control.
+If you are not using version control you really should be.

 Migrations can be rolled back, this means that you can undo what you did.
 This is a great safety mechanism and means you don’t have to worry about permanent damage being done.